Explore the Religious Worlds of New York, and the Religious Lives of Your Diverse Neighbors

 The Religious Worlds institute is a project of the Interfaith Center of New York and Union Theological Seminary, with support from the National Endowment for the Humanities.
 In July of 2012 and 2014, the institute brought teachers from throughout the United States to New York City, where they worked with leading scholars of religion, met with diverse religious leaders, visited local houses of worship, conducted field research in a religiously diverse neighborhood, and developed their own religious diversity curriculum projects.
 This combination of classroom and community-based education introduced teachers to American religious diversity, helped them distinguish between academic and devotional approaches to the study of religion, and gave them the pedagogic tools they need to teach about contemporary lived religion.

 Beyond our work with individual teachers, the Religious Worlds institute is committed to building a more inclusive society for all Americans.
 America's K-12 schools can play a vital role in fostering interfaith understanding, but unfortunately too many teachers are unprepared to teach effectively, appropriately, and constitutionally about contemporary religious diversity.
 As a result, too many students learn little more than the basic facts, dates, and doctrines of major religious traditions.
 This superficial form of religious literacy does not prepare our students to participate in the civic life of a pluralistic society.
 Our students need to learn the doctrines of major world religions, but much more than that they need to learn about the religious lives of their diverse neighbors.
 They need an academically grounded engagement with the social realities of contemporary religious communities.
 They need to know how their experiences of American society may be radically different -- and not so different at all -- from the experiences of their peers living in different religious worlds.

-The Religious Worlds of New York summer institute will help teachers introduce their students to the everyday life of American religious diversity.
-The teachers we work with will thus transform the study of religion in American schools, and empower a new generation of Americans to bridge the divides between their religious worlds.
+The Religious Worlds of New York summer institute helps teachers introduce their students to the everyday life of American religious diversity.
+Classroom by classroom, the teachers we work with are transforming the study of religion in American schools and empowering a new generation of Americans to bridge the divides between their religious worlds.